 (Subcontract) Evaluate the City of Portales / Roosevelt County DWI Task Force activities, create a framework for ongoing evaluation including tools and instruments such as logic model, data dashboard, & evaluation plan.

-Contract to develop a formalized plan for implementing an AmeriCorps program within the City of Santa Fe that is integrated with Connect, a systems-change program that screens for and addresses unmet social determinants of health with goals of impacting emergency department and jail use for Santa Fe residents.
-The final plan will focus on the […]
+PIRE was contracted to develop a formalized plan for implementing an AmeriCorps program within the City of Santa Fe.
+This program was integrated with Connect, a systems-change program that screens for and addresses unmet social determinants of health with the goal of impacting emergency department and jail use for Santa Fe residents.
+The final AmeriCorps […]

 CONNECT, based on the Accountable Health Community (AHC) model developed by the Centers for Medicaid and Medicare Services (CMS), is a systems-change model to address the social determinants of health of Santa Fe county residents.
 It mobilizes Navigators housed in a range of service agencies who can connect community members to services and resources across […]